GET IN TOUCH

 Can I sell my property with a tax lien in place?

 Although a sale is technically possible, the lien creates a cloud on the title, typically requiring resolution before transfer.
-Potential buyers and their lenders require a clear title before closing transactions.
+Potential buyers and their lenders require a clear title before closing.
 The register of deeds maintains lien records that appear in title searches, alerting all parties to the outstanding government claim.

 How much interest and penalties apply to unpaid taxes?